Themes and Sessions

 Elena Leonarduzzi, High Meadows Environmental Institute, Princeton University, USA

-Chao Zhao, School of Geography and Information Engineering, China University of Geosciences, Wuhan, China
+Chao Zhou, School of Geography and Information Engineering, China University of Geosciences, Wuhan, China

 Ben Mirus, U.S. Geological Survey, Landslides Hazards Program, Denver, CO, USA